RoboticsLabURJC/2020-phd-ruben-lucas/docs/_projects/2021-01-08-model_free_qlearning_algorithm.md

 ## Manual

 The main goal of this kind of exercises is to learn how to develop a simple reinforced learning algorithm to make an agent learn the optimal path to the goal as soon as possible.
+The provided environment gives the possibility to perform one of four actions ("go up", "go down", "go left" and "go right") each simulation step to try getting closer to the location/state in the board which was configured as goal.

 <strong>GRAPHS:</strong>